Although most men experience minor complications immediately after a vasectomy, chronic complications are not common.

-The characteristics of the pain can vary between cases from constant pain to intermittent pain that intensifies during certain activities, such as sexual intercourse or extensive physical exertion.
+The characteristics of PVPS pain can vary between cases from constant pain to intermittent pain that intensifies during certain activities, such as sexual intercourse or extensive physical exertion.
 The pain may affect one or both testicles and may be described as a dull ache or sharp and intense pain.

 However, this link requires further research before it is regarded as true, as there have been no further studies to support this claim at this point in time.

-While the majority of cases of haematoma are minor and do not cause major issues, the quality of life is reduced significantly for some men as a result and may require surgical removal of the clot.
+While the majority of cases of hematoma are minor and do not cause major issues, the quality of life is reduced significantly for some men as a result and may require surgical removal of the clot.

-Occasionally the vas deferens that has been clamped and cut in the vasectomy surgery may leak some sperm.
+Occasionally the vas deferens that has been clamped and cut during the vasectomy surgery may leak some sperm.
 It is possible for this sperm to then collect and form granulomas in the surrounding tissue, although this is rare.

 These hard lumps may not cause any symptoms but they have the potential to become swollen and cause significant local pain.
-Depending on the severity of the condition sperm granulomas may be managed with non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or may need to be surgically removed.
+Depending on the severity of the condition, sperm granulomas may be managed with non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or may need to be surgically removed.

-A vasectomy is considered to be a permanent form of contraception and men should not need to use an alternative method of contraception.
+A vasectomy is considered to be a permanent form of contraception and men do not need to use an alternative method of contraception.
 However, very rarely the vas deferens may reconnect over time and lead to the presence of sperm in semen and, consequently, the ability to conceive a child.